Love delicious and pretty desserts? This Berry Pavlova Recipe is one of our favorites, a fun and elegant dessert that you can serve to your guests.

 Yes, you can make the meringue layer several days before the rest of the Pavlova Recipe.

-Once the meringue layer has been created, wrap it tightly in plastic until you’re ready to create the full Berry Pavlova Recipe.
+Once the meringue layer has been created, wrap it tightly in plastic until you’re ready to create the full recipe.

-You can even make the pastry cream ahead of time as well and keep that refrigerated until ready to serve.
+You can even make the pastry cream ahead of time and keep that refrigerated until ready to serve.

 HOW TO PREVENT CRACKING?